Avoiding self-incrimination

 ID checks

-If possible, you can avoid answering questions or providing biometric information (face photograph, fingerprints, DNA) during ID checks.
+If possible, you can avoid answering questions or providing biometric information (face photograph, fingerprints, DNA) during an ID check.

 Interrogation techniques